ersanchez/notes/autokey-install.md

 ## Installation Options

-There are two versions of the Python3 based AutoKey
+There are two versions of the Python3-based AutoKey

 * `autokey-gtk` - for systems using a GTK-based desktop environment such as GNOME, MATE, Ubuntu Unity, etc.
 * `autokey-qt` - for systems using a Qt-based desktop environment such as KDE Plasma, Lumina, etc.